smclacke/webserv/notes/sm_todo.md

 	-> generate + GET.cpp check variables + if can compile, not sure what is latest might have removed some stuff you need but should still be on the server branch

+	-> branches.. and getting it back working was messier than expected but we working again :D

 100)